tunmsk/nextgen-facebook/readme.txt

 	* Refactored the Buffer, Pinterest, and Tumblr sharing button code to use the new NgfbOpengraph get_the_media_urls() method.

 == Upgrade Notice ==

+= 8.7.1 =

+Fixed the duplicate meta tag pattern match by allowing for extra newline characters added by W3TC within meta tags.

 = 8.7 =